FlowFuse/flowfuse/docs/hardware/raspbian.md

 We provide a script to install Node.js, npm and the FlowFuse Device Agent onto a Raspberry Pi.
 This script won't work on ARMv6 builds as the standard Node.js builds don't support it, as result Pi Zero's are not supported.

-Running the following command will download and run the script.
-If you want to review the contents of the script first, you can view it [on Github](https://github.com/FlowFuse/device-agent/blob/main/service/raspbian-install-device-agent.sh).

-#### One command installer

 ```sh
 bash <(curl -sL https://raw.githubusercontent.com/FlowFuse/device-agent/main/service/raspbian-install-device-agent.sh)